13 Forex CRM Features Brokers Need in 2026

 2. Automated Client Onboarding and KYC

-Client onboarding is where first impressions are made—and where most brokerages lose potential clients to friction.
+Client onboarding is where first impressions are made — and where most brokerages lose potential clients to friction.
 A modern forex CRM should automate the entire journey from registration to funded account.

-What to Look For
+What to look for:

-- Configurable registration forms—Different jurisdictions and client types require different information.
+- Configurable registration forms — Different jurisdictions and client types require different information.
 Your CRM should support multiple registration flows without developer involvement.

-- Document upload and verification—Clients should be able to upload ID documents, proof of address, and other KYC materials directly through the client portal.
+- Document upload and verification — Clients should be able to upload ID documents, proof of address, and other KYC materials directly through the client portal.

-- Automated document verification—Integration with KYC providers like SumSub, Jumio, or Onfido for automatic identity verification.
+- Automated document verification — Integration with KYC providers like SumSub, Jumio, or Onfido for automatic identity verification.
 Manual review should be the exception, not the rule.

-- Approval workflows—Configurable approval chains where compliance officers review flagged applications while low-risk clients are approved automatically.
+- Approval workflows — Configurable approval chains where compliance officers review flagged applications while low-risk clients are approved automatically.

-- Status tracking—Both your team and the client should see exactly where the onboarding process stands at any moment.
+- Status tracking — Both your team and the client should see exactly where the onboarding process stands at any moment.

 3. Comprehensive IB and Partner Management